open-mpi/ompi/docs/man-openmpi/man3/MPI_Recv.3.rst

 for source and/or tag, indicating that any source and/or tag are acceptable.
 The wildcard value for source is source = MPI_ANY_SOURCE.
 The wildcard value for tag is tag = MPI_ANY_TAG.
 There is no wildcard value for comm.
-The scope of these wildcards is limited to the proceses in the group of the specified communicator.
+The scope of these wildcards is limited to the processes in the group of the specified communicator.

 The message tag is specified by the tag argument of the receive